 The group meeting in this year should reflect on the second year and progress and start to explore aspirations for after graduation.
 There will also be discussions around applying for jobs and writing CVs, references or options for further study.

 Postgraduate Taught Students

 There will be one group meeting in the first term where your personal tutor will introduce themselves and explain their role.
 All further meetings will be arranged through either group or individual meetings as required.

 Your personal tutor will advise you of the preferred method of contact.

-You or your tutor will complete a record of your personal tutorial meetings after each meeting.
-You need to agree at the meetings who will do this.
-This should then be kept electronically by your personal tutor who will submit this to programme administrators to retain.
+Your tutor will complete a record of your personal tutorial meetings after each meeting.
+You need to agree the record.
+The record of the meeting should be recorded via the online e:Vision system.

 Records should detail attendance at personal tutorials and any actions agreed in the meeting, including a note of any referrals.
 The level of personal detail included in the records will be agreed between you and your personal tutor.
 There will be specific programme requirements around attendance and any record keeping that refers to attendance will relate to this.